.

 (970) 249-8407 x 129

-Jennifer Timmer, Senior Avian Ecologist – Conservation Delivery Lead (Fort Collins, CO)
+Jennifer Timmer, Senior Avian Ecologist – Science Delivery Lead (Fort Collins, CO)

-A Michigan native, Jennifer (Jen) graduated from Michigan State University in 2006 with a Bachelor’s Degree in Environmental Studies.
-She then worked on a variety of wildlife projects in several states to gain field experience and a better understanding of wildlife management and research.
+Originally from Michigan, Jennifer (Jen) graduated from Michigan State University in 2006 with a Bachelor’s Degree and then worked on a variety of wildlife projects in several states to gain field experience and a better understanding of wildlife management and research.
 These projects led her to southern Iowa to track bobcats and to southwestern Colorado to track mountain lions.
 Jen returned to school to earn her Master’s in Wildlife Science at Texas Tech University where she estimated the population of Lesser Prairie-Chicken in Texas and created spatially explicit habitat models.
 She completed her PhD in Ecology at Colorado State University and incorporated sage-grouse and songbirds into range management models with input from a variety of stakeholders.
 Jen joined Bird Conservancy’s Science team in 2017.
-Her work focuses on engaging partners, developing tools and resources, and disseminating information to guide conservation on-the-ground.
+Her work focuses on engaging partners, developing tools and resources, and disseminating scientific information to IMBCR partners.

 (970) 482-1707 x 25